 The origin of Municipal government in England is involved in much obscurity.
 Traces of it, however, may be found at as early a period as the Conquest.
 During the time of the Norman kings, certain inhabitants of each burgh were entitled to choose officers for the administration of its affairs.
-The electors were generally the free male inhabitants of the constituency.
-Each freeman was required to render faithful to choose officers for the administration of its affairs.
-The electors were generally the free male inhabitants of the constituency.
+The electors were generally the free male inhabitants of the continuous that the electors were generally the free male inhabitants of the constituency.
 Each freeman was required to render faithful account of his "lots" and "scots."
 By the word "scot" is signified a tax.
 By the word "lot" is meant the obligation to perform such public service as may fall to the lot of the particular freeman by rotation.
 Thus we see an unmistakeable trace, though partaking somewhat of the rudeness of the times, of the system which is now the badge of British freedom and the pride of this colony.
 Further traces may be discovered by a reference to the history of the Norman period The freemen or burgesses transacted their business in common council.
-In the course of time, when the burghs were incorcouncil.
 In the course of time, when the burghs were incorporated, the name "common council" became attached to those few selected to manage the affairs of the burgh, when the great body of burgesses was too numerous for that purpose.
-The term common council is to this day familiar to us in municipal nomenclature.
+The term common council is to this day familiar to us in